NathStevo97/certifications-notes/kubernetes/CKS/03_Cluster-Setup-and-Hardening/11_Certificates-API.md

 appending -o yaml to the kubectl get command i.e. kubectl get csr <user> -o yaml
-- Note: The certificate will still be in base64 code, so run: echo “CODED CERTIFICATE” | base64 --decode
+- Note: The certificate will still be in base64 code, so run: echo "CODED CERTIFICATE" | base64 --decode
 - Note: The controller manager is responsible for all operations associated with approval and management of CSR
-- The controller manager’s YAML file has options where you can specify the key and certificate to be used when signing certificate
+- The controller manager's YAML file has options where you can specify the key and certificate to be used when signing certificate
   - --cluster-signing-key-file